alecvance/Nestools/README.md

 This script is a template to start working with the Nest API and log data from your thermostats.
+It can also optionally email you an alert when the relative humidity is above a certain amount.*

 It does not do any authentication; you will have to do that manually in order to get a token.
 The steps are generally outlined below.
 For specifics, see the Nest Developer site.